erictuannong/MiniProject-3/Erictuan_Nong_ECE196_sp26.md

-# BLE-Based Proximity Alert System using ESP32
+# ECE 196: BLE-Based Proximity Alert System using ESP32
 # By: Erictuan Nong
 ## Abstract
 This tutorial demonstrates how to implement a Bluetooth Low Energy (BLE) based proximity alert system using an ESP32 Dev Board integrated with a mobile application.
 The implementation covers embedded systems programming.
 This tutorial builds upon prior ESP32 mini projects by extending BLE communication into a practical application.